 - Respecting the input and expertise of staff

 Residents of the Aged Care Home are provided quality care by Registered Nurses, expert in the delivery of high care needs for the elderly, under the guidance of Nurse Unit Manager, Anne Harrison and overseen by Director of Clinical Services, Wendy Lunghusen.

 Residents and their families are encouraged to openly communicate with staff to discuss any concerns or issues that may arise.
 There is also a suggestion box provided and yes, we do appreciate both positive and negative feedback.

-Should you wish to make enquiries regarding residential care for a loved one, please contact the Aged Care Unit Manager, Anne Harrison.
+Should you wish to make enquiries regarding residential care for a loved one, or obtain the orientation booklet, please contact the Aged Care Unit Manager, Anne Harrison.

 Activities are regularly provided by a qualified Lifestyle and Wellbeing Coordinator and staff to stimulate and enhance our resident’s lives.

 Special days acknowledge Anzac Day, Easter, or celebrate Australia Day, Melbourne Cup, and Christmas festivities are a highlight with residents and staff getting into the spirit of the occasion.
 Volunteers and visitors are made most welcome.